reyestech/Azure-Honeynet-and-Sentinel-Hardening-/README.md

 ## **Azure Investigation Graph**

-Microsoft Sentinel’s Investigation Graph stitches all elements—hosts, alerts, IPs, and user actions—into a single navigable chain.
+Microsoft Sentinel’s Investigation Graph stitches all elements—hosts, alerts, IP addresses, and user actions—into a single, navigable chain.
 This visualization helped responders understand event sequences and attribution.

 > Connecting alerts, affected hosts, and user accounts in a unified timeline.
 This enables analysts to swiftly transition from one indicator to corresponding evidence, enhancing the speed of triage and root-cause analysis.